Does the thought of “putting yourself out there” make you run for the hills?

 That way, you’re not preventing progress from happening.
 How can you make progress when you’re feeling bad?
 You can’t.

-I was sharing with my family how I’d noticed that beating myself up about things was counter-productive.
-I had found another way that was actually inspiring and led directly to doing something better and different.
+I was sharing how I had noticed that beating myself up about things was counter-productive.
+Awesomely, I had found another way that was actually inspiring and led directly to doing something better and different.

 “Well, if I feel bad enough about myself and feel horrible for failing to put myself out there, maybe I’ll change.”